-- 1. Long, medium and short term planning is designed by class teachers and overseen by the History subject leader to ensure progression and coverage of skills across each key stage. - 2.
-History is taught as either an isolated subject or linked to other curriculum areas through a half-termly or termly topic with is detailed in the 'Connected Curriculum' medium term plans.
+- 1. Long, medium- and short-term planning is designed by class teachers and overseen by the History subject leader to ensure progression and coverage of skills across each key stage.
+Teachers refer to the Learning Organisers for the knowledge, skills and vocabulary they need to inform their planning. - 2.
+History is taught as either an isolated subject or linked to other curriculum areas through a half-termly or termly theme which is detailed in the 'Connected Curriculum' medium term plans.
 History has strong links with English, maths, science and computing as well as RE and PSHE - 3.
 Teachers plan lessons to include a variety of teaching and learning styles including; whole class teaching, group and individual learning. - 4.
 Teachers break down the broad learning objectives from the National Curriculum into smaller, lesson by lesson learning intentions.
 Success Criteria are then devised for and by the children. - 5.
 Teachers ensure that the needs of SEND, Vulnerable and EAL children are met through planning differentiated teaching and learning activities to take account of individual needs, including the use of support staff. - 6.
-Teachers plan History lessons to: - Enable children to develop their interest in the past, arousing their curiosity and motivation to learn. - Enable children to increase and develop their historical skills, concepts, knowledge and attitudes - Increase understanding of the present in the context of the past. . - Enable children to develop and use their skills in enquiry, analysis, evaluation and argument. - Enable children to develop a sense of identity through learning about the past. - 7.
-Teachers ensure that children are familiar with the key vocabulary for the area of History they are studying and that this is accessible to all children via classroom displays, word banks etc. - 8.
-Teachers plan to use the local area and visitors when appropriate, historical artefacts and primary sources including visits to museums etc. to support and develop learning in History.

-9. Teacher's planning is given to the Headteacher as part of their medium and weekly plans.
+Teachers plan History lessons to: - Enable children to develop their interest in the past, arousing their curiosity and motivation to learn. - Enable children to increase and develop their historical skills, concepts, knowledge and attitudes - Increase understanding of the present in the context of the past. - Enable children to develop and use their skills in enquiry, analysis, evaluation and argument. - Enable children to develop a sense of identity through learning about the past. - 7.
+Teachers ensure that children are familiar with the key vocabulary, listed in the Learning Organisers, for the area of History they are studying and that this is accessible to all children via classroom displays, word banks etc. - 8.
+Teachers plan to use the local area and visitors when appropriate, historical artefacts and primary sources including visits to museums etc. to support and develop learning in History. - 9.
+Teacher's planning is given to the Headteacher as part of their medium and weekly plans.